corona-warn-app/cwa-server/docs/SUBMISSION.md

 * `StartIntervalNumber` values from the same [`SubmissionPayload`](https://corona-warn-app.github.io/cwa-server/1.0.0/app/coronawarn/server/common/protocols/internal/SubmissionPayload.html) shall be unique.
 * There must not be any keys in the [`SubmissionPayload`](https://corona-warn-app.github.io/cwa-server/1.0.0/app/coronawarn/server/common/protocols/internal/SubmissionPayload.html) that have overlapping time windows.
 * The period covered by the data file must not exceed the configured maximum number of days, which is defined by `max-number-of-keys` property in [`application.yaml`](/services/submission/src/main/resources/application.yaml).
 Currently no submissions with more than 14 keys are accepted
+* Visited Counties: TODO: Align with team as current implementation might not be sufficient.

+## Data Derivations & Defaults

+To support integration with the Federation Gateway some attributes are placed into the Submission Proto as this information is required to be passed along.
+The attributes are optional and if no provided may have information derived and defaulted per the blow:

+- **Visited Countries**: This is used for the user to indicate what countries they had visited prior to a positive test result.
+TODO: Validate the Other Countries scenario as in this case we would default essentially all country codes.
+- **Consent To Federation**: This is used in order to later determine if the associated keys (and generated padded keys) should be uploaded to the federation gateway.
+If consent is not provided by the user this is be default set to false.
+- **Origin Country**: This is used by the federation gateway to know the source country for the key data.
+As CWA is intended for use within DE this value is defaulted to DE
+- **Report Type**: Indicates how the test/verification of COVID-19 was confirmed.
+For the CWA app `CONFIRMED_CLINICAL_DIAGNOSIS` is defaulted as this is the only way submissions can be made at this time.
+- **Days Since onset of Symptoms**: